 Over 200 PMP exam questions.
 Take exam in Real Exam Mode.
 With option to take in Timed Mode or Learning Mode where you can see hints or opt to take fewer questions per session.
 Disclaimer: This is my own simulator!

 You can see that apart from the link, I have tried to give you an idea of how many questions are available and key features of each website.
 You can see for yourself that the websites differ in terms of the number of questions that they offer as well the level of sophistication in presenting students the free PMP exam sample questions.
-Some providers list all the free PMP exam sample questions at once; Others deliver only a question a day.
-Method of delivery, you may receive an email with the PMP questions, or you may have to register to answer PMP exam sample questions in a PMP exam simulator environment.
+Some providers list all the free PMP exam sample questions at once; others deliver only a question a day.
+You may receive an email with the PMP questions, or you may have to register to answer PMP exam sample questions in a PMP exam simulator environment.

 The Next Step for PMP Certification Exam Prep

 Find even more free resources and important information on how to prepare for the PMP exam on the free section of the PM PrepCast website.
 I encourage students to try to answer as many practice exams under real exam conditions.
 In other words, do not refer to your notes or the PMBOK® Guide, take a full exam within the time limit.